thelondonsmiths/Solex_ser_recon_EN/README.md

 This tool is useful to find specific spectral lines vs notable anchor lines.
 After choosing the video file, do "Start analysis", followed by choosing the **Anchor line**.
-The dispersion can be entered manually (type number then enter) or the **Auto Dispersion** function can very accurately calculate it if there are enough well-defined spectral lines visible.
+The dispersion can be entered manually (type number then enter) or the **Auto Dispersion** function can very accurately calculate the dispersion if there are enough well-defined spectral lines visible.
 The choice of spectral line to be found can be entered with "GOTO line", "GOTO wavelength" or by "Pixel shift" from the anchor line.
 The resulting displayed CLAHE and Protus images can be saved to the output folder specified in the main menu.
-The image processing parameters (rotate, transversalium, de-vignette, etc) are specified by selections on the main menu.
+The image processing parameters (rotate, crop square, mirror x, transversalium, de-vignette, etc) are specified by selections on the main menu.
 The value of the dispersion is saved so a wide calibration spectrum can be run first; the resulting dispersion can afterwards be used for a narrow spectral range.
 One use case is to find the Helium emission line; another is to step accurately through the Hydrogen-alpha line.
+If using the Python code, the "anchor candidates" and "line targets" can be changed by editing the files in the _line_data_ folder.